Kong/kubernetes-ingress-controller/deploy/gke.md

 #### Update User Permissions

- >Because of the way Kubernetes Engine checks permissions when you create a Role or ClusterRole, you must first create a RoleBinding that grants you all of the permissions included in the role you want to create.
+ >[Because of the way Kubernetes Engine checks permissions when you create a Role or ClusterRole, you must first create a RoleBinding that grants you all of the permissions included in the role you want to create.
 An example workaround is to create a RoleBinding that gives your Google identity a cluster-admin role before attempting to create additional Role or ClusterRole permissions.
-This is a known issue in RBAC in Kubernetes and Kubernetes Engine versions 1.6 and later. (@see https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).
+This is a known issue in RBAC in Kubernetes and Kubernetes Engine versions 1.6 and later.]( https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

 A fast workaround: